Steffan Pino

-Steffan Patricio Pino Briceño (born 26 February 1994) is a Chilean footballer who plays as a striker for Deportes Iquique in the Chilean Primera División.
+Steffan Patricio Pino Briceño (born 26 February 1994) is a Chilean footballer who plays as a striker for Cobresal on loan from Deportes Iquique.

 Club career

 Born in Recoleta commune, Santiago, Chile, Pino started his career with Deportes Recoleta in 2013, aged 19, in the Chilean Tercera B. In 2016, he moved to Deportes Temuco and, subsequently, to Deportes Pintana.

 In the second half of 2017, Pino returned to Deportes Recoleta, and was loaned out to Deportes Melipilla the next year.

 In August 2018, he signed with Universidad de Concepción in the Chilean Primera División, being loaned out to Deportes La Serena and Deportes Copiapó during 2020.

 In 2021, Pino joined Santiago Morning.
 After scoring 14 goals in the 2021 season, he received an offer from Brazilian club Sport Recife, but Santiago Morning rejected it.

 In November 2022, he signed with Deportes Iquique for the 2023 season, getting promotion to the top division for the 2024 season.
+In January 2026, Pino was loaned out to Cobresal.